cesalo/komga_storyarc_sort/README.md

   - username_pass="username:password"
   - komga_server="ip:port"
   - wrk_dir="work directory"
-- Execute like this: ./update.storyarc.numbersort.by.series-id.sh <series id>
+- Execute it like this: ./update.storyarc.numbersort.by.series-id.sh "series id"
 - You can find the series id from the url in Komga.

 **Disclaimer:**